kechenkristin/SecondYearTerm1/ECM2414/review/note/w8l2designPattern3.md

 - Favor **ojbect composition** over class inheritance
 - Open-close principle, Class should be **open for extension** but close for modification
 - Dependency inversion principle, Depend upon **abstrations**, don't depend on concrete classes

+## Exercise
+### Decorator Pattern Facts
+1. Choose the correct statement(s) on the decorator design patter from the below.
+Select one or more:
+a.
+Decorators have the same supertype as the objects they decorate, so we can pass around a decorated object in place of the original object.
+b.
+The dynamic behaviour comes through the composition of decorators with the base components (and other decorators).
+c.
+You can use one or more decorators to wrap an object.
+d.
+Objects can be decorated at any time, so we can perform dynamic runtime decoration.
+a, b, c, d

+### When to use Decorator Pattern
+When should a decorator pattern be used?
+Select one or more:
+a.
+The decorator pattern should not be used throughout the design but in areas that are most likely to change.
+b.
+When adding functionality to an individual object not to all objects at run-time.
+c.
+The decorator design pattern can substitute factory design pattern at any time.
+d.
+When subclassing becomes impractical and a large number of different possibilities is needed to make independent object or a number of combination for an object is required.
+a, b, d

+### Command Pattern
+Choose the correct statement(s) on the command pattern from the below.
+Select one or more:
+a.
+The Client sets up the binding between a receiver and a ConcreteCommand.
+b.
+The command pattern encapsulates a request as an object, thereby letting you parameterise other objects with different requests, queue or log requests, and support undoable operations.
+c.
+The command pattern aims to let a command object encapsulate a request by binding together a set of actions on a specific receiver.
+d.
+The command pattern encapsulates method invocation.
+a, b, c, d